Joe Mihaljevic: Youth

-His father, Djuro George Mihaljevic, a native of Croatia, played professionally in Europe before immigrating to the U.S. He eventually settled in St. Louis, Missouri where he became the first head coach of the North American Soccer League's St. Louis Stars.
-In 1966, George established the first soccer school in the United States in St. Louis,Missouri "Mihaljevic Soccer School", and developed many talented players.
-At age 8, Mihaljevic began attending his father's school and played for its competitive team, Missouri Mules.
+His father, Đuro Đuro "George" Mihaljević, a native of Croatia, played professionally in Europe before immigrating to the U.S. He eventually settled in St. Louis, Missouri where he became the first head coach of the North American Soccer League's St. Louis Stars.
+In 1966, George established the first soccer school in the United States in St. Louis, Missouri "Mihaljevic Soccer School", and developed many talented players.
+At age 8, Mihaljević began attending his father's school and played for its competitive team, Missouri Mules.
 The team won 2 international youth tournaments in the Netherlands & Canada.

 College

-After graduating from high school in 1978, Mihaljevic was sent to live with relatives in the former Yugoslavia to train & play soccer.
+After graduating from high school in 1978, Mihaljević was sent to live with relatives in the former Yugoslavia to train & play soccer.
 He reluctantly turned down a 4-year contract with 1st Division Teams, Red Star Belgrade and OFK Beograd due to the country's impending civil war.
-Upon returning to the United States,he attended Meramec Community College and was a first team "All AMERICAN" after he graduated junior college Mihaljevic was offered a full NCAA, Division I scholarship to Hartwick College in Oneonta, New York in 1978.
+Upon returning to the United States,he attended Meramec Community College and was a first team "All AMERICAN" after he graduated junior college Mihaljević was offered a full NCAA, Division I scholarship to Hartwick College in Oneonta, New York in 1978.
 Coached by one of the top coaches in the United States Jim Lennox a United States Staff Coach where Joe said he received the best training of his life along with his father George.
-In addition to playing collegiate soccer, Mihaljevic played on amateur clubs.
+In addition to playing collegiate soccer, Mihaljević played on amateur clubs.
 In 1981, he was on the Anheuser-Busch Soccer Club when it won the U.S. Amateur Cup.
-Mihaljevic scored the winning goal 2-1 against Philadelphia Bayern.
+Mihaljević scored the winning goal 2–1 against Philadelphia Bayern.